caioternus/SliderProject/README.md

 - The user can view one of four images on the screen and move between them.
 All the image examples are available on public domain (ex: https://images.pexels.com/photos/4254553/pexels-photo-4254553.jpeg).

-- There are left and right arrows as well as buttons to manage image shown on the user screen.
+- Arrows and buttons allow the user to manage which image is exhibited on the screen.

 - Left and right arrows pointer to the previous and next image, respectively.

 - Arrows and buttons are pointers to control the image that is presented in the center of the user screen.

+- When the user clicks on any arrow, it changes the image and also the buttons background color below the image.

 - Also, the current button background color is turned white and so the other buttons background colors are turned transparent.